tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 <center><img src="../Images/022-eyecurve1.png" style="width:90%" /></center>
 The oscillations between two states, be they the two states of chaos, or order and disorder, or any two points that are different yet can form an interaction, is the most basic form of energetic expression in all the orders of creation.
 This is one area where metaphysics, spirituality, and science all happily converge: everything exists in a duality of some sort.

 Were this duality to no longer exist in a state of imbalance or difference, the cycles of creations would also cease.
 How, then, is a stable state of imbalance always maintained?
 Remember the example of the two lakes, one higher than the other?
 Once all the water has moved to the lower lake the water just sits there, doing nothing, and that is the end of the cycle unless somehow the water gets moved back into the higher lake.
 Nature does this quite effectively by using another imbalance in another system that causes water to evaporate due to heat, heat that was created by the process of clouds of hydrogen atoms joining together (fusion) to create new elements and transmitted to each via oscillating energy.
-These evaporated molecules join together in the sky and eventually fall back to earth and find their way, via entropy, to rivers and lakes, thereby ensuring the cycle of energy remains operating.
-Difference must be maintained for energy to work, and what we call nature is the balancing of countless balancing process that are themselves the result of balancing processes, etc., all the way down to the first process of balance (which we’ll detail later).
+These evaporated molecules join together in the sky and eventually fall back to earth and find their way, via entropy, to rivers and lakes, thereby ensuring the cycle of energy-seeking-balance remains operating.
+Difference must be maintained for energy to work, and what we call nature is the balancing of countless balancing processes that are themselves the result of balancing processes, etc., all the way down to the first process of balance (which we’ll detail later).

-<div style="background-color:yellow;border:1px solid black">JWFIX: EDITNOTE: remember to refer back to this when detailing the blue dot</div>
 ## Waves

 When we look at simple waves, such as light waves, radio waves, sound waves, we see an oscillation of energy.
 This is the result of movement of energy over time.